cyzhh/ZZ-Math/README.md

     bash scripts/train_single.sh codellama 7b

 ## 💻 Inference
-If you want to use our trained model directly to verify the authenticity of the results, then you can do so by downloading [the trained model](https://huggingface.co/cyzhh/zuiii-Track1-Without_API) and placing the model in the relative path, `./train_outputs/codellama_7b/`.
+If you want to use our trained model directly to verify the authenticity of the results, then you can do so by downloading [Google Drive](https://drive.google.com/drive/folders/13tpLR0bNLLg1oLkjUuwJT8STCB10uSSS?usp=sharing) and placing the model in the relative path, `./train_outputs/codellama_7b/`.

 You need to change the input path and output path here after first instruction, the general input relative path is `./outputs/codellama_7b/TAL-SCQ-CN_mix_ep1/TAL-CN/` folder under the path of the jsonl file.